https://www.subbuskitchen.com

 • Add 3¾ cup of water to the pressure cooker.
 Add salt.
 Stir well.
 (Note – 1 portion of Rice + Moongdal = 1.5 portion water)

 • Close the pressure cooker and secure the whistle.
 Allow the usili upma to get pressure cooked for 2-3 whistles. (always cook 1 whistle less than what you usually cook for rice).
 Allow the pressure to naturally release.
 Open the pressure cooker and gently give a mix without breaking the rice.
-Finally add 2-3 tbsp of grated coconut and give it a nice mix
+Finally add 2-3 tablespoon of grated coconut and give it a nice mix

 • Usili Upma is now ready!